Keyruu/oblivion/content/Homelab/Monitoring.md

 With this we basically have everything we need for the base of our monitoring services.
 But I mentioned that I use nginx to proxy the requests for Grafana and Prometheus.

 # (Optional) NGINX / Proxy
-I won't go into great detail how the nginx config works, I do want to have it in this guide for completeness sake.
+I won't go into great detail how the nginx config works, I do want to have it in this guide for completeness’ sake.
 I will probably do a post in the future that describes this setup in more detail.

 ```nix title="nginx.nix"
 {config, ...}: {